XAMLU/one-day-intro/Modules/Module4.md

 # Module 4
-In this module you will implement messaging and command patterns.

-**TOC**
+In this module you will explore some patterns for creating better separation of concerns between the UI and Logic and between separate areas of the application.
+To achieve this you will be using messaging and commands, both of which are implemented in the `MVVMLighLib` package you added earlier.

+### TOC
 1. [Implement messaging & commands](#messages)

+In this task, we will be adding the `MessageService` and making changes throughout the app to use messages.
+The `MessageService` is a simplified wrapper of the MVVMLight `MessengerService` intended specifically for use in this project.
+As with all View Services, our `MessageService` does not expose every feature of the underlying library, it simply meets the needs of this particular project.

 ### Task 1: Implement Messaging & Commanding<a name="messages"></a>

 1. Copy `MessageService.cs` to the `Services` folder.

     > Note: Most memory leaks in C# are from event handlers across object scopes.
 Objects with a resulting hard reference cannot be removed from memory by garbage collection.
 Using a messaging service, like the MVVMLight `MessengerService` we use here, developers can listen for messages (called subscribing) instead of events, this loose coupling side-stepping the necessity for hard references between objects.
 Messaging is a common pattern in XAML apps using MVVM.

-    `MessageService` is a simplified wrapper of the MVVMLight `MessengerService` intended specifically for use in this project.
-As with all View Services, our `MessageService` does not expose every feature of the underlying library, it simply meets the needs of this particular project.

     > Find the `cs` file in `Module4/Files`

     ![ImageLabel](./Images/MOD04_2017-10-26_15_55_02.png)